rekumar/spartan-tpms/README.md

 8. theta_z
 9. porosity -- fraction of free volume in the structure (0-1)

-There are two optional arguments as well:
+There are optional arguments as well:
 10. `-s` or `--step_size` can control the resolution of the STL file.
 Defaults to 0.2.
 This is in the same units as lambda_x,y,z.
 11. `-n` or `--num_periods` can control the number of unit cells in the STL file.
 Defaults to 4.
 This is a multiple of lambda_x,y,z.
+It can be a float value.
+12. `-nx`, `-ny`, `-nz` can control the number of unit cells independently in the x, y, and z directions.
+13. `-sx`, `-sy`, `-sz` can control the size of the rectangular prism to be rendered in millimeters.
+If this is used, `-nx`, `-ny`, `-nz`, and `-n` cannot be used.

 ```
 > python tpmsgenerator.py test_diamond.stl diamond 1 2 0.4 0 10 34 0.5 -s 0.01 -n 10